-She gave the guest this great big smile and help our her hand to him, pulling him over to the front of the classroom.
+She gave the guest this great big smile and held out her hand to him, pulling him over to the front of the classroom.
 My reading partner and neighbor, Laura, put her hand over her mouth and giggled loudly.
-I had this incredible urge to reach over and yang her hair.
+I had this incredible urge to reach over and yank her hair.

 "Everyone, I would like you to meet my friend Mr. Laney.
 Can you all say hi to Mr. Laney?"